vdemonchy/heroku-buildpack-nginx/readme.md

 ### Language/App Server Agnostic

-nginx-buildpack provides a command named `bin/start-nginx` this command takes another command as an argument.
+nginx-s3-buildpack provides a command named `bin/start-nginx` this command takes another command as an argument.
 You must pass your app server's startup command to `start-nginx`.

 For example, to get NGINX and Unicorn up and running: